-Hardwicke Island is directly across the strait from Kelsey Bay.
-When I was 16 years old, I was employed by Bendickson logging on the Island.
+Hardwicke Island is across the strait from Kelsey Bay.
+When I was 16 years old, it was 1971.
+I was employed by Bendickson logging on the Island.
 The camp was built many years back and was the first logging camp that I worked in.
-The buildings were very old but bloody awesome….was like stepping back into time.
-The old school house was still in use but as our union hall, I was the union rep there for awhile.
-There still was a number of families living on the Island then and the camp was more like a small community than a logging camp.
+The buildings were very old but bloody awesome.
+It was like stepping back into time.
+The old schoolhouse was still in use but as our union hall, I was the union rep there for a while.
+There still were a number of families living on the Island then and the camp was more like a small community than a logging camp.

-I remember the wash house where we would clean up for supper, when you walked in, there was enamel wash basins hanging on the wall.
-You would take one to the tap and fill it with water, you then took it to a long counter with round holes cut into the top. you would place the basin into a hole and then do your wash up, then you emptied out your basin and return it to its hanger.
+I remember the wash house where we would clean up for supper when you walked in, there were enamel washbasins hanging on the wall.
+You would take one to the tap and fill it with water, you then took it to a long counter with round holes cut into the top. you would place the basin into a hole and then do your wash-up, then you emptied out your basin and return it to its hanger.

 Now running that old rock crusher was in a word “scary” you had to hand crank a small gas engine just like an old model t ford, If it kicked back it could almost take your arm off.
 Once you had that engine going, you would use it to start the big diesel engine that ran the jaws in the crusher.

 In 1918, a Norwegian named Hans Bendickson moved his camp from Jervis Inlet to Hardwicke Island where he made a home for his family.